CloudLabsAI-Azure/M365-Copilot/labguide/Exercise 7.2.md

 - File read

 In addition, using Endpoint data loss prevention (DLP), Activity explorer gathers DLP policy matches events from Exchange, SharePoint, OneDrive, Teams Chat and Channel, on-premises SharePoint folders and libraries and more.

+## Conclusion

+In conclusion, understanding and leveraging the capabilities of **Microsoft Copilot** within the Microsoft 365 ecosystem are crucial steps towards enhancing data security and compliance for organizations.
+The emphasis on **data classification** forms a cornerstone for efficient functioning of Copilot, enabling it to provide accurate recommendations and automate the categorization process.

+By embracing the security and compliance features of **Microsoft Copilot**, organizations can not only streamline data management processes but also adhere to industry regulations and legal requirements.
+This, in turn, fosters a secure digital environment, safeguarding sensitive information and reinforcing trust in the organization's commitment to privacy and data protection.